Peer Observation of Teaching

 - Ryan Crawford, Assistant Professor, Nursing.
 In her courses, Prof. Crawford stresses the importance of respecting the student as an adult learning and engaging them by fostering their own sense of responsibility for their learning.
 She uses recall and interleaving techniques to provide a solid foundation in prerequisite knowledge, then uses interactive learning strategies to help students thread the content together in hands-on activities.

 - Dr. Dawn Henderson, Associate Professor, Nursing.
 Dr. Henderson teaches in both online and face-to-face nursing courses, employing active learning strategies to help students learn skills, concepts, and content knowledge necessary to prepare them to be strong critical thinkers in their future roles as nurses.

 - Kim Land, Instructor, Marketing.
 Prof. Land uses service learning and project-based learning strategies to introduce students to principles of marketing and marketing communication in ways that give real-world, hands-on experience that students really value.
 She offers courses both online and face-to-face.

-- Dr. Scott Meek, Assistant Professor, Psychology.
+- Dr. Scott Meek, Associate Professor, Psychology.
 Dr. Meek motivates students in his psychology courses to make connections between course content and real-world issues in their everyday lives.